-Your ship will dock at the terminal in the heart of Cairns.
-Clothing and souvenir shops, restaurants, supermarkets and cafes are all within close walking distance from the ship.
+Your ship will dock at the Cairns Cruise Terminal.
+Clothing and souvenir shops, restaurants, supermarkets, and cafes are all within close walking distance from this point.

 Taxis are widely available throughout the city.

-There is a fabulous array of dining experiences, from fine restaurants and cafes to bistros, bars and pubs.
-There are also plenty of take-away outlets.
-Follow your taste buds around the city centre and The Esplanade.
-Seafood is a specialty in these parts.
-Make sure you also sample some of Queensland’s tropical and exotic fruits.
+Gourmet lovers will delight at the fabulous array of dining experiences, which ranges from fine restaurants and cafes to bistros, bars, pubs, and takeaway outlets.
+Follow your taste buds around the city centre and along The Esplanade, making sure to sample some local seafood and Queensland’s tropical and exotic fruits.

-Just about everything you’d need is located in the compact downtown area.
-The Pier Marketplace and The Esplanade have a collection of designer stores and boutiques.
-You’ll also find Aussie beach wear, bush clothing and contemporary arts and crafts in stores and galleries around the city.
-If you’d like to purchase aboriginal arts and crafts, the Tjapukai Aboriginal Cultural Park is a good place to shop for magnificent paintings, jewellery, clothing and artifacts.
+The compact downtown area offers almost all the shopping opportunities you need, including designer stores and boutiques at The Pier Marketplace and The Esplanade.
+You’ll also find Aussie beach wear, bush clothing, and contemporary arts and crafts in stores and galleries around the city.
+Looking for Indigenous art and objects?
+The Tjapukai Aboriginal Cultural Park is a great place to find magnificent paintings, jewellery, clothing, and artifacts.

 The tropics are typically subject to a wide range of weather extremes.
-The dry season starts in May and stretches to October.
-Temperatures are mild and rarely drop below 20 degrees.
-Humidity during the dry season is also lower.
-Summer marks the beginning of the wet season.
-The rain can fall in torrents and the humidity rises; nonetheless there are usually still long stretches of sunshine and cooling sea breezes.
+The dry season starts in May and stretches to October, and typically sees a drop in humidity and milder temperatures that rarely dip below 20 degrees.
+Summer marks the beginning of the wet season, when rain can fall in torrents and the humidity rises.
+Nonetheless, there are usually still long stretches of sunshine and cooling sea breezes during this time.
 The temperature in summer can sometimes exceed 29 degrees.

-Public telephones and internet access are widely available throughout the city.
-Mobile coverage is generally available.
+Public telephones are available throughout the city, and mobile coverage is generally available.